-One the Elephant is a 37 storey, 284 unit residential tower with zero affordable housing, being built by the council’s regeneration partner Lend Lease on the site of the former leisure centre.
+One the Elephant is a 37 storey, 284 unit residential tower with zero affordable housing, being built as a joint venture between the council and its regeneration partner Lend Lease on the site of the former E&C leisure centre.

-Land Registry documents reveal that Southwark Council sold 1.4 acres of the old leisure centre site to developer Lend Lease for the bargain price of £6.5m.
+Land Registry documents reveal that Southwark Council sold 1.4 acres of the old leisure centre site to developer Lend Lease for the bargain price of £6.6m.
 The Council claims that it will receive a share of the ‘overage’ profits from Lendlease when the development is completed.
-We submitted an FOI request asking how much overage profit the Council has received, but it said the overage hasn’t yet been calculated.

 By way of comparison, the neighbouring and smaller site (1.2acres) of the former London Park Hotel was bought by a government agency for £17.7m in 2004.
 New shopping centre owners Delancey had to pay £40m for another neighbouring site (Tribeca Square - 1.5 acres) to property developer Eadon Ltd, who thereby made a handsome profit having bought the land for just £18m from the council in March 2007.